Minimal Actuator Placement with Bounds on Control Effort: Problem Formulation

 \subsection{Actuator Placement Problems}

-We consider the selection of a small number of actuators for system~\eqref{eq:dynamics} so that $\text{tr}({W}^{-1})$ either satisfies an upper bound or is minimized\footnote{In the companion paper~\cite{acc2015}, we extend these results to the transfer dependent case where the actuators are chosen so that the exact minimum required energy~\eqref{eq:min_energy} for a given state transfer from $x_0$ to $x_1$ satisfies the same criteria.}.
+We consider the selection of a small number of actuators for system~\eqref{eq:dynamics} so that $\log\det({W}^{-1})$ either satisfies an upper bound or is minimized.
 The challenge is in doing so with as few actuators as possible.
 This is an important improvement over the existing literature where the goal of actuator placement problems has either been to ensure controllability alone~\cite{2013arXiv1304.3071O} or the weaker property of structural controllability~\cite{jafari2011leader,Commault20133322}.
 Other relevant results consider the task of leader-selection~\cite{clark2014_2,clark2014_1}, where the leaders are the actuated states and are chosen so to minimize a mean-square convergence error of the remaining states.

-Furthermore, the most relevant works to our study are the \cite{2014arXiv1404.7665S} and \cite{7039832} since its authors consider the minimization of $\text{tr}({W}^{-1})$; nevertheless, their results rely on a pre-existing actuator set that renders~\eqref{eq:dynamics} controllable although this set is not selected for the minimization of this energy metric.
-One of our contributions is in achieving optimal actuator placement for minimum average control effort {without assuming controllability beforehand.} Also, the authors of~\cite{bullo2014} adopt a similar framework for actuator placement but focus on deriving an upper bound for the smallest eigenvalue of $W$ with respect to the number of actuators and a lower bound for the required number actuators so that this eigenvalue takes a specified value.
-In addition, they are motivated by the inequality $\text{tr}({W}^{-1}) \geq n^2/\text{tr}({W})$, and consider the maximization of $\text{tr}({W})$; however, their techniques cannot be applied when minimizing the $\text{tr}({W}^{-1})$, while the maximization of $\text{tr}({W})$ may not ensure controllability~\cite{bullo2014}.
+Furthermore, the most relevant works to our study are the \cite{summers2016submodularity} and \cite{7039832} since its authors consider the minimization of $\log\det({W}^{-1})$; nevertheless, their results rely on a pre-existing actuator set that renders~\eqref{eq:dynamics} controllable although this set is not selected for the minimization of this energy metric.
+One of our contributions is in achieving optimal actuator placement for minimum control effort {without assuming controllability beforehand.} Also, the authors of~\cite{bullo2014} adopt a similar framework for actuator placement but focus on deriving an upper bound for the smallest eigenvalue of $W$ with respect to the number of actuators and a lower bound for the required number actuators so that this eigenvalue takes a specified value.
+In addition, they consider the maximization of $\text{tr}({W})$; however, their techniques cannot be applied when minimizing the $\log\det({W}^{-1})$, while the maximization of $\text{tr}({W})$ may not ensure controllability~\cite{bullo2014}.

 We next provide the exact statements of our actuator placement problems, while their solution analysis follows in Sections~\ref{sec:Min_N} and~\ref{sec:Min_E}.
 We first consider the problem

 for some constant $E$.
 Its domain is $\{\Delta: \Delta \subseteq \mathcal{V} \text{ and } (A,B(\Delta)) \text{ is controllable}\}$ since the controllability matrix $W_{(\cdot)}$ must be invertible. {Moreover, it is NP-hard, as we prove in Appendix \ref{appen:NP}.}